Fiat Chrysler Should Merge With GM, Sell Its European Brands, Investor Says

 Though stock prices dropped since July, when Mike Manley replaced the deceased Sergio Marchionne as CEO, Bloomberg notes that FCA shares have done well over the longer term – more than tripling since 2014.
 In addition, company profits have more than doubled in the last five years.

 A spokesman for FCA declined to discuss the letter, but pointed to comments Manley made in a conference call to analysts on Oct.
 30, when the new CEO said the company's five-year business plan calls for it to remain independent and that the recent multi-billion dollar sale of component maker Magneti Marelli put it in a strong position.
-FCA is controlled by the Agnelli family, who possesses more than 50 percent of voting rights in the Italian-American conglomerate through a holding company.
+FCA is controlled by the Agnelli family, which has more than 50 percent of voting rights in the Italian-American conglomerate through a holding company.

 ADW is not one of FCA's 100 largest shareholders, Bloomberg notes, but it has held the automaker's stock since 2014 and the equity represents the greatest single holding in its $150-million portfolio.
 Last month, ADW urged another of its holdings, software provider PAR Technology, to pursue a sale.